46-neko/ps4-remote-pkg-sender/Troubleshoot.md

 If you get the error message from any other package sender, this is due the lack of missing multipart stream support.

+If you are on Linux, you may need to run the app as `sudo` as you may lack permissions to the ports for serving.

 ## My RPI crashes on console
 This happend to a couple of users when we try to hit RPI too hard.
 RPI cann't handle too many concurrent requests and crashes after a while